 c) Authors' Responsibilities:

-1. Authors of original research reports should present an accurate account of the work performed as well as an objective discussion of its significance.
+2. Authors of original research reports should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

-2. Authors could be asked to provide the raw data of their study together with the paper for editorial review and should be prepared to make the data publicly available if practicable.
+3. Authors could be asked to provide the raw data of their study together with the paper for editorial review and should be prepared to make the data publicly available if practicable.
 In any event, authors should ensure accessibility of such data to other competent professionals for at least ten years after publication (preferably via an institutional or subject-based data repository or other data center), provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.

-3. Authors will submit only entirely original works, and will appropriately cite or quote the work and/or words of others.
+4. Authors will submit only entirely original works, and will appropriately cite or quote the work and/or words of others.
 Publications that have been influential in determining the nature of the reported work should also be cited.

-4. In general, papers describing essentially the same research should not be published in more than one journal.
+5. In general, papers describing essentially the same research should not be published in more than one journal.
 Submitting the same paper to more than one journal constitutes unethical publishing behavior and is unacceptable.
 Manuscripts that have been published as copyrighted material elsewhere cannot be submitted.
 In addition, manuscripts under review by the journal should not be resubmitted to copyrighted publications.
 However, by submitting a manuscript, the author(s) retains the rights to the published material.
-In case of publication, they permit the use of their work under a CC-BY license [http://creativecommons.org/licenses/by/3.0/], which allows others to copy, distribute and transmit the work as well as to adapt the work and to make commercial use of it.
+In case of publication, they permit the use of their work under a CC-BY license [http://creativecommons.org/licenses/by/3.0/], which allows others to copy, distribute and transmit the work as well as to adapt the work and make commercial use of it.

-5. Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
+6. Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
 The corresponding author ensures that all contributing co-authors and no uninvolved persons are included in the author list.
 The corresponding author will also verify that all co-authors have approved the final version of the paper and have agreed to its submission for publication.

-6. All authors should include a statement disclosing any financial or other substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
+7. All authors should include a statement disclosing any financial or other substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

-7. When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and to cooperate with the editor to retract or correct the paper in form of an erratum.
+8. When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and to cooperate with the editor to retract or correct the paper in form of an erratum.